 Ratings as Investment Criteria.
 High-quality, medium-quality and non-investment grade debt obligations are characterized as such based on their ratings by nationally recognized statistical rating organizations ("NRSROs"), such as Standard & Poor's Ratings Services ("Standard & Poor's") or Moody's Investors Service ("Moody's").
 In general, the ratings of NRSROs represent the opinions of these agencies as to the quality of securities that they rate.
-Such ratings, however, are relative and subjective, are not absolute standards of quality and do not evaluate the market value risk of the securities.
+Such ratings, however, are relative and subjective, and are not absolute standards of quality and do not evaluate the market value risk of the securities.
 Further, credit ratings do not provide assurance against default or other loss of money.
-These ratings are considered in the selection of a Fund's portfolio securities, but the Fund also relies upon the independent advice of its portfolio management to evaluate potential investments.
+These ratings are considered in the selection of the Fund's portfolio securities, but the Fund also relies upon the independent advice of its subadviser(s) to evaluate potential investments.
 This is particularly important for lower-quality securities.
 Among the factors that will be considered is the long-term ability of the issuer to pay principal and interest and general economic trends, as well as an issuer's capital structure, existing debt and earnings history.
 Appendix A to this SAI contains further information about the rating categories of NRSROs and their significance.
-If a security has not received a credit rating, the Fund must rely entirely on the credit assessment of the portfolio management.
+If a security has not received a credit rating, the Fund must rely entirely on the credit assessment of the subadviser(s).

-Subsequent to the purchase of securities by a Fund, the issuer of the securities may cease to be rated or its rating may be reduced below the minimum required for purchase by such Fund.
+Subsequent to its purchase by the Fund, an issuer of securities may cease to be rated or its rating may be reduced below the minimum required for purchase by the Fund.
 In addition, it is possible that an NRSRO might not change its rating of a particular issuer to reflect subsequent events.
-None of these events generally will require sale of such securities, but a Fund's portfolio management will consider such events in its determination of whether the Fund should continue to hold the securities.
+None of these events generally will require sale of such securities, but the Fund's subadviser will consider such events in its determination of whether the Fund should continue to hold the securities.

-In addition, to the extent that the ratings change as a result of changes in an NRSRO or its rating systems, or due to a corporate reorganization, a Fund will attempt to use comparable ratings as standards for its investments in accordance with its investment objective and policies.
+In addition, to the extent that the ratings change as a result of changes in an NRSRO or its rating systems, or due to a corporate reorganization, the Fund will attempt to use comparable ratings as standards for its investments in accordance with its investment objective and policies.